Ethel3/Dummy-Api/README.md

 Describe your project

-- [x] This Project is a a School Database System.
+- [x] This Project is a School Database System.
 That helps to organize Teacher-Student Data .

 ## : Technologies ##